Shiro69420/Dotfiles/README.md

 # Dotfiles
 Dotfiles for the trans themed rice
-You're gonna want the cryptocoins ttf and the font awesome ttf for the bar to work
+You're gonna want the cryptocoins ttf and the font awesome ttf for the bar to work This isnt 100% what I showed in the post because I wanted to work on it more, but if you want you just remove picom mostly